Meal Type: Dessert

-- Line two large ‘fits on runners’ baking trays with silicone baking sheet or greene proof paper.
+- Line two large ‘fits on runners’ baking trays with silicone baking sheet or grease proof paper.
 Cream together the butter and sugar.
 Mix in the almond extract.

 - Stir in the flour, almonds, semolina and pinch of salt.
 Mix together until a dough starts to form.
 Bring together with your hands, shape into a disc, wrap in cling film or greaseproof paper and chill in the fridge for 15 minutes.